 The sva package can be used to remove artifacts in three ways:

-Removing batch effects and using surrogate variables in differential expression analysis have been shown to reduce dependence, stabilize error rate estimates, and improve reproducibility23,26
+Removing batch effects and using surrogate variables in differential expression analysis have been shown to reduce dependence, stabilize error rate estimates, and improve reproducibility23,26.
+In addition to SVA, the cate package provides a related framework that also estimates latent factors to account for unobserved confounders in high-dimensional data, and was previously the standard approach in epigenome-wide pipelines.

 , age